kiprasmel/pr-versions-test/test-image-server.md

-# Test Image Server
+# Testing Image Server

-This PR tests the image server functionality.
+This file tests the self-hosted image server for PR version icons.

-## Version 1
+## Changes
-- Initial commit
+- v1: Initial commit to test version tracking

-## Version 2
+- v2: Updated to test icons and range-diff display

-- Added this section to trigger a new push event
+## Expected behavior

-## Version 3
+- Icons should display in the PR comment
-- Another push to test after server restart
+- Range-diff should show between v1 and v2